wp-plugins/flyzoo/readme.txt

 = Will the chat slow down my site? =

-No. The chat is loaded asynchronously after your main content, our servers will handle all the chat workload.
+No. The chat is loaded asynchronously after the main content, our servers will handle all the chat workload.

 = After removing the chat plugin it still shows on the frontend, how do I remove it completely? =

-Probably your pages are being cached.
+Probably website pages are being cached.
 Please try the following:

 - refresh your browser's cache
 - if you are using a caching plugin please, force a refresh